top of page

 I’ve enjoyed all the lectures and events (Ku I Ka Mana Series) this past year at the Honolulu Museum related to Kapiolani Langraf’s `Au`a.

 I particularly like the Satoru Abe paintings from the 1960’s which are abstractions connected to nature in the exhibition Satoru Abe: Reaching for the Sun at the Honolulu Museum.
-I also am drawn to the colors he used in his paintings.
+I also am drawn to the colors he used in these paintings.